How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 Why Apple Cider Vinegar and Other “Hacks” Don’t Work

-Before I share what actually works, let me save you some time and frustration.
-I tried ALL of these methods.
-None of them eliminated my infestation.
+Before the method that works, let me save you some time: I tried all of these, and none eliminated my infestation.

 Method Why It Doesn’t Work